Türkiye - Eurofighter

 If Germany also gives final approval to the sale after technical talks, Turkey will purchase 24 Eurofighter fighter jets in the first stage as soon as possible.
 This number will be increased to 40 in the later stages of the process.
 With the procurement of Eurofighter fighter jets, aircraft with AESA radar will enter the Turkish Air Force inventory for the first time.
 Experts emphasize that Eurofighter will be the most suitable solution until the national fighter jet KAAN and F-16 Block 70 fighter jets enter the inventory.
 At this point, the main energy will be spent on KAAN reaching the mass production stage.

 These aircraft, which will arrive in batches, will be manufactured in England in the first stage and sent to Turkey.
-Some news reports have stated that they can also be purchased second-hand, but that is not currently on the agenda.
-Priority is given to purchasing brand new aircraft that will be released from production.
+Some news reports have stated that they can also be purchased second-hand, but that was not on the agenda.
+Priority was given to purchasing brand new aircraft that will be released from production.
 Up to 40 aircraft can be purchased depending on the need.
 35-36 aircraft can also be purchased, this will be evaluated.
-It is said that 'If it were approved today, the first batch of Eurofighters could be purchased within 2-3 years'.
-It is also said that the pilots will be ready within 1 year.
-The costs that are written aside, if the ammunition such as missiles will be purchased along with the planes, there is an average cost estimate of 5-6 billion euros.
+It was said that 'If it were approved today, the first batch of Eurofighters could be purchased within 2-3 years'.
+It was also said that the pilots will be ready within 1 year.
+The costs that are written aside, if the ammunition such as missiles will be purchased along with the planes, there was an average cost estimate of 5-6 billion euros.

 Scholz stated that they will discuss many issues with President Recep Tayyip Erdogan in Istanbul as part of his visit to Türkiye, continued as follows: "The issue of migration is, of course, always an important issue.
 It is right and logical for the European Union and Turkey to work together on this issue.
 We have always supported this and called on the European Union to expand the relevant agreements."
 Scholz drew attention to the issues to be discussed other than migration, saying, "There are other issues we need to discuss regarding bilateral relations between Turkey and Europe and relations between Germany and Turkey."